What Went Wrong: Part I — The Dorms

 “There’s not much motivation on RAs’ ends to fill out incident reports because there’s an extreme lack of enforcement on the University’s part,” Zhu said.
 “I’ve heard that students just received letters, and I understand that in normal years, breaking university policy would receive you a meeting with an administrator.”

-Sara McKenna, the SGA secretary of university policy, said the administration has confirmed that students have been asked to leave campus for violating policy.
-However, McKenna said that there is a lot of confidentiality around sanctions to protect student’s privacy.
+Sara McKenna, the SGA secretary of university policy, said UMass administrators confirmed that students were asked to leave campus for violating health and safety policies.
+But McKenna said that the sanctions are confidential to protect student’s privacy.